bjj/exllamav2-openai-server/README.md

 ## Multi GPU

 You can manually specify the memory split with `--gpu_split`, but it's very finicky to get right.
 Otherwise it will use ExLlamaV2's automatic splitting.
 Note that the auto splitting works by allocating as much memory as it will ever need for maximum context length and batch size.
-This is how it knows where to split.
-If you run out of memory loading with automatic splitting, you should reduce batching or context length (which you can do per-model) or try the 8bit cache.
-If you use manual splitting to avoid the initial OOM, you are just risking OOM later.
+See "If you get 'Out of Memory'" above.